juanmnl/new-era-theme/README.md

 # New era Syntax Theme

-Major changes till perfect :P

-Still WIP and will be refining colors.

 Beautiful color palette, readable, easy on the eyes and frontend-ish driven theme.

-* Best used with the polychrome ui theme.
+* Best used with the redeye ui theme or one dark ui theme.

+(Still working but almost there, next step is building a specific new-era ui theme.)

-## Screen
+## Screens

 ### JS
 ![New-era screenshot](https://raw.githubusercontent.com/juanmnl/new-era-theme/master/screenshot.png)